 I’ve got to be honest, this makes me angry.
 You can see from the images below that this circuit board, stuffed with original components, has been ‘upgraded’ to include a special new short-circuit, that prevented the amp from working properly.
 Low-quality contact cleaner, and I use that term loosely, covered literally everything, and necessitated my thorough washing of the chassis.

-To add insult to injury, when my customer took the amplifier back to this fellow, he had the audacity to tell her that the unit was now too old and too damaged to be worth repairing!
-Seriously, the damage was caused by him!
+To add insult to injury, when my customer took the amplifier back to Mr Radio Waves, he had the audacity to tell her that the unit was now too old and damaged to be worth repairing!
+Seriously?
+He did the damage!

 Thankfully, this lovely customer brought the unit in to me and I’ve repaired it.
 The KA-5700 is now working perfectly, though a little worse for wear after her near-death experience at the hands of Mr Radiowaves…